...

 As a new teacher my lesson planning has been greatly helped by a ‘page’ arrangement.
 So, my lesson plan file contains individual pages for limbers, standing, bending, twists, floor work, sequences, pranayama and readings from which I can pick to ensure progression and variety.
 As new postures, etc., are developed, my file is growing.
 So far it’s working well.

-* If you would like a lesson plan file that’s already been done for you, click here.
+* If you would like lesson plans that have already been created (that you can edit), click here.

 Chris Bryan